goouthy/misinfo-eng-est/README.md

 - **est-dataset/**: Contains collected Estonian articles and the code used for web scraping these articles.

 - **pipeline/**:
-  - **textsimilarity/**: Implements Phase-I of the methodology, which includes the calculation of semantic similarity and similarity analysis between English and Estonian articles.
+  - **textsimilarity/**: Phase I methodology: semantic similarity analysis between English and Estonian articles.
-  - **classification/**: Implements Phase-II of the methodology, which includes pipeline and classifier comparison notebooks.
+  - **classification/**: Phase II methodology: classifier training, validation, and evaluation notebooks.
-    - **models/**: Contains training and prediction files for various classifiers.
+    - **models/**: Classifier models and scripts.
-    - **data/**: Contains classifier validation metrics, classifier predictions, gold standard dataset, silver standard dataset, and final dataset.
+    - **data/**: Validation metrics, predictions, and finalized datasets.

+- **est-fake-news-dataset/**: Final labeled dataset containing 8,795 Estonian health news articles annotated for misinformation.

-## Results
+## Conclusion

-The resulting dataset (pipeline/classification/data/final-dataset) consists of 3,125 Estonian health-related articles, each meticulously labelled as either fake news or authentic.
-Observations indicate that the two-phase process is effective in generating accurate ground truth labels, providing a valuable resource for future research.
-The overall approach establishes a robust framework for tackling fake health news, contributing significant insights into adapting fake news detection strategies to low-resource settings.
+CAPS demonstrates effectiveness in detecting misinformation in low-resource languages by combining cross-lingual alignment and confidence sampling.
+The developed dataset and methodology are adaptable for broader applications beyond health misinformation, providing essential groundwork for future research and practical interventions.

 ## Contact

-For any questions or further information, please contact Li Merila at [li.merila@ut.ee].
+For any questions or further information, please contact [Li Tetsmann](li.tetsmann@outlook.com).